If You Don’t Have Morning Wood, You Might Have a Health Problem

 It’s no secret that your dick has a mind of its own.

-Throughout the ages, philosophers, doctors, psychoanalysts, psychiatrists, and sexologists have studied sleep related erections.
-However, it wasn’t until 1920 that Austrian psychoanalyst Wilhelm Stekel acknowledged that morning wood was a naturally occurring phenomenon in healthy men.
+Throughout the ages, philosophers, doctors, psychoanalysts, psychiatrists, and sexologists have studied sleep-related erections.
+However, it wasn’t until 1920 that Austrian psychoanalyst Wilhelm Stekel acknowledged that morning wood was a naturally occurring phenomenon in healthy men of all ages with healthy erectile function.

 What Is Morning Wood?